GovTechSG/gds-ace-swe-chapter/doc/l3-competency-writeup.md

 Key Challenges - Highlight challenges, especially technical ones encountered to give us a sensing of the level of technical difficulty.
 Good to throw in technical buzzwords
 - We had to come up with deep optimisations in order to meet our tight timing requirements.
-  - Created as many indexes as necessary to speed up queries, and also removed as many as possible to reduce update bottlenecks.
   - Created materialised views and temporary tables for us to prepare the data as early as possible, as well as to leverage the more optimised database engine over our own code implementation.
   - Used Redis to cache runtime working data.
   - Re-organised the processing to be based on each patient's claim history because of the need to have all of the patient's claims when loading each claim.
   - Used bulk insert and sequence generation.
-  - Used SpringBatch multithreading step processor to have more parallelism within a single worker.
+  - Used Spring Batch multithreading step processor to have more parallelism within a single worker.
 - We also overcome some of these problems.
   - We decided to simplify and not have autoscaling as our setup because Kubernetes would shutdown pods without realising that each pod is working on multi-hour requests.
 We should have designed for shorter-lived jobs but that only became apparent in hindsight.
-  - We encountered JVM out of heap space issues so we had to ensure we had enough heap space allocated, and also watch out for memory leaks.
 - Our first run of our script would have taken 3 months to migrate the data.
 Through extensive optimisation, we were able to reduce it to 10 hours for 15M records 2-week delta update after pre-loading 50M for entire claim history.